 Here are some of my all-time favorite lures for the September and October pike fishing:

 These large and heavy inline spinners are the perfect choice for deepwater fishing in both lakes and rivers.
-They’ll make for a good meal for the pike with a length of 6” and a weight of 7/8 oz.
+They have a great lure action and at 3/4 of an ounce, are the perfect size for bigger pike!

 Rapala Countdown Magnum

-Perhaps one of the best deepwater trolling crankbaits of all times!
+Perhaps one of the best deepwater trolling crankbaits of all time!

 The sinking Countdown Magnum allows for very slow trolling speed and can attract even the most inactive of pike, as it looks very natural, has a great swimming action, and convinces through both size (5-9”) and a maximum trolling depth of an amazing 25 feet.